odrodrig/foosbuzzTable/README.md

 # foosbuzzTable
 The python code for the Raspberry Pi that will be connected to the foosball table.

 <b>These are temporary instructions.
-More complete instructions will be added later.
+More complete instructions will be added later.</b>

 This is the raspberry pi code for the IoT Foosball application.